 Child support and alimony payments won’t usually affect your credit score unless you fall behind on your payments and a collection agency has to get involved.
 In that case, your credit score could drop significantly.
 Not only that, you could be arrested and sued for the payments you missed.

 You can check your credit report or score as many times as you’d like and your credit score won’t drop a single point as long as you check it through a reputable source, like AnnualCreditReport.com, the credit bureaus, FICO, or a legitimate third-party.
-However, having a lender check your credit score for you would appear as a hard inquiry which would hurt your credit score the same way a new application for credit would.
+However, having a lender check your credit score for you would appear as a hard inquiry, which would affect your credit score the same as an inquiry for a new application.

 Your age isn’t included in the credit scoring calculation, but there could be a relationship between your age and your credit score.
 If you’re young, chances are you don’t have much experience with credit, which could limit your credit score.
 Someone older with more credit history has time for early credit mistakes to drop off their credit report, so they could have a higher credit score.